shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

    ### Item types:

-   a. **Eventhouse**: Used to create a workspace of one or multiple KQL
+   a. **Eventhouse:** Used to create a workspace of one or multiple KQL
     databases, which can be shared across projects.

-   b. **KQL Queryset**: Used to run queries on the data to produce
+   b. **KQL Queryset:** Used to run queries on the data to produce
     shareable tables and visuals.

-   c. **Real-Time Dashboard**: Used to visualize real-time dashboards
+   c. **Real-Time Dashboard:** Used to visualize real-time dashboards
     within seconds from data ingestion.

-   d. **Eventstream**: Used to capture, transform, and route real-time
+   d. **Eventstream:** Used to capture, transform, and route real-time
     event stream.

-   e. **Activator**: Used to monitor datasets, queries, and event
+   e. **Activator:** Used to monitor datasets, queries, and event
     streams for patterns.

    ### Get Started:

    To start using Real-Time Intelligence, follow these steps:

-   a. **Explore Real-Time Intelligence Sample**: Click on the "Open"
+   a. **Explore Real-Time Intelligence Sample:** Click on the "Open"
     button to explore real-time data analysis with a sample.

-   b. **Explore a Sample**: Click on the "Select" button to use a sample
+   b. **Explore a Sample:** Click on the "Select" button to use a sample
     and learn about Real-Time Intelligence.

-   c. **Introduction to Real-Time Intelligence**: Click on the "Open"
+   c. **Introduction to Real-Time Intelligence:** Click on the "Open"
     button to get an overview of Real-Time Intelligence and begin using the tool effectively.

-   d. **Learn KQL with Sample Data**: Click on the "Open" button to learn
+   d. **Learn KQL with Sample Data:** Click on the "Open" button to learn
     KQL using sample data.

-   e. **What's a Real-Time Hub**: Click on the "Open" button to learn
+   e. **What's a Real-Time Hub:** Click on the "Open" button to learn
     what a Real-Time Hub is and how it can be used.

-   f. **Explore a Sample Activator**: Click on the "Open" button to use
+   f. **Explore a Sample Activator:** Click on the "Open" button to use
     a sample activator and understand the features and capabilities of Real-Time Intelligence.

-   g. **Get Started with Activator**: Click on the "Open" button to get
+   g. **Get Started with Activator:** Click on the "Open" button to get
     started with activator concepts and began using the tool effectively.

     ![](../media/lab-02/image19.png)